Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Is Naples safe for tourists?

 Practical measures: wear a crossbody bag on the building side, don't flash expensive items, stay aware in crowds.
-The centro storico is lively and well-populated until late.
-I've walked the main streets at midnight without issue.
+The centro storico stays lively and well-populated until late — you can walk the main streets at midnight without issue.

-Context matters: I've felt less safe in tourist areas of Barcelona and parts of Rome.
-Naples' reputation is worse than its reality, but the reality isn't zero-risk either.
+Context matters: Naples often feels safer than the tourist crush in parts of Barcelona or Rome.
+Its reputation is worse than its reality, but the reality isn't zero-risk either.

 Is it safe for solo female travelers?

 Yes, with the same precautions you'd take in any large European city.
-Catcalling can happen (it's southern Italy — this is unfortunately common across the region).
-Avoid isolated streets at night, especially around the station and Forcella neighborhood.
+Catcalling can happen (it's southern Italy — unfortunately common across the region).
+Skip isolated streets at night, especially around the station and the Forcella neighborhood.
 The centro storico, Chiaia, Vomero, and the waterfront are all fine.

 The Camorra (Naples' organized crime group) exists but does not target tourists.
-This is a local power structure.
-You will not encounter it during a normal visit.
-The neighborhoods associated with organized crime (Scampia, Secondigliano) are on the city's outskirts and have no tourist attractions.
+It's a local power structure you will not encounter during a normal visit.
+The neighborhoods associated with it (Scampia, Secondigliano) sit on the city's outskirts and hold no tourist attractions.

 Getting There & Around